 Security and version updates happen constantly and seamlessly in the cloud.
 Unfortunately, the same cannot be said for on-premise applications.
 Case in point: WannaCry.

-Over a year ago, WannaCry ransomware took down hundreds of businesses in the U.S. and U.K. for one simple reason: these businesses failed to install a simple Microsoft patch in their on-premise services.
+Over two years ago, WannaCry ransomware took down hundreds of businesses in the U.S. and U.K. for one simple reason: these businesses failed to install a simple Microsoft patch in their on-premise services.
 Scientific American reported on a study by Indiana University that showed people failed to update software because they took a long time to install and interfered with programs they were used to using.
 The article concluded with this startling comment:

 The most common recommendation is to update everything immediately.
 People just don’t do that, though.
 A 2015 survey by Google found that more than one-third of security professionals don’t keep their systems current.